jku-win-dke/AISA-KG-Prolog-Mapper/at.jku.dke.aisa.mapperB/readme.md

 # Mapping Method B
-Mapping method B generates a set of Prolog rules with embedded SPARQL queries from the RDFS/SHACL schema.
-These rules are written to a file and that file can be loaded into Prolog and executed to get the respective facts.
+The Java program generates a Prolog module from the RDFS/SHACL schema with the predicates that are linked to the respective SPARQL queries by means of Prolog rules.
+The SPARQL queries for filling the predicates are only executed from Prolog at runtime.

 ## How to start the mapper
 1. Add all prefixes, data and shacl files, which should be mapped, to the input folder.